JasonSMV/dotfiles/manual-configs/README.md

 > 2. `$USER` means your Windows username.
 > 3. If `$PROFILE` does not exist, create it with `New-Item -Path $PROFILE -Type File -Force`.
 > 4. If script execution is blocked, run `Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope LocalMachine`.
-> 5. This folder is only for manual setup notes/screenshots/exports.
-Dotfiles already tracked by chezmoi are not duplicated here.

 ### Tools Used: